Exploring Light-Cone Distribution Amplitudes from Quantum Computing: Quantum algorithm for LCDAs

 We implement the quantum algorithm proposed in Ref.~\cite{Li:2021kcs} to simulate the real-time light-cone correlator.
 The quantum algorithm is described by the quantum circuit shown in Fig.~\ref{fig-circuit}, which consists of two parts: preparation of the hadronic state and evaluation of the correlator.
+Note that the vacuum state can be prepared as a particular case of a hadronic state.